Local Drinks to Try at Spätis in Berlin

 Beer

 If you want to try German beer sans alcohol, it is totally doable!
-Just about every Späti these days will have a couple alcohol free beers available.
+Just about every Späti these days will have a couple of alcohol-free beers available.
 They should be labeled as either ‘0,0% Alkohol’ or ‘Alkoholfrei.’
-Beer is so deeply ingrained in German culture that alcohol free beer is simply seen as another way to partake in the culture and enjoy beer.
+Beer is so deeply ingrained in German culture that alcohol-free beer is simply seen as another way to partake in the culture and enjoy beer.

 Cider

 As for local cider, I’d wholeheartedly recommend Original Berlin Cidre (OBC).
 OBC is the result of a passion project that came to be in a student kitchen in Berlin’s Wedding neighborhood.
 These students combined their brewing studies with a desire to create something other than beer and wound up testing over 120 fermentation methods by meticulously altering yeast and mixing ratios.
 They have since succeeded in creating four variations, my favorite being OBC Strong which consists of 5% alcohol rather than 3.5%.
+I also favor OBC Bio, an organic variation that has a more fermented and slightly sharper taste.
 If you’re looking for something sweeter, you can normally find Danish cider Somersby at Spätis.

 Liqueur & Liquor